potentialhades/ESP32_Simulation_Subscriber_LED/README.md

 - Message: Digit '1' to turn the LED on // Digit '0' to turn the LED off
 - Click on 'Publish'

+Run the simulation on Wokwi, publish the message on Broker and then see on Wokwi project the LED turns ON/OFF

 # Subscriptions - Add new Topic (Optional)
 - Topic: sala306/led
 - QoS: 0